We all make mistakes on social media every once in a while, and that's okay. But the gaffes on this list go one level beyond -- into the realm of sin.

 Granted, it's better to have a bad picture than none at all.
 Still, there are some types of pictures that are bound to scare away the people you're looking to connect with.
 If your picture contains duck lips, a bathroom mirror, a dog/cat, a beer, a pained expression, or a cheesy power pose, get a new one.
 ASAP.

 As a writer, I completely understand the fear a totally blank page can strike into your heart.
 Instead of writing any summary -- perfect or less so -- some LinkedIn members succumb to intimidation, and just forgo it entirely.
 This is unfortunate.
 The summary section is the place where you can let your personality and passion shine through.
 Without it, your profile might as well just be a resume, which isn't terribly interesting to most people (recruiters excepted).
-If your profile is lacking a summary, commit to sit down and write one, perhaps making use of this guide to help you along.
+If your profile is lacking a summary, commit to sit down and write one.

 I don't think LinkedIn would've taken off like it did if it was merely a database of resumes.
 Resumes are stiff, formal, and self-promoting.
 LinkedIn profiles, on the other hand, should be conversational, personal, and other-promoting.
 Not sure what I mean?
 Take a salesperson for example.
 Instead of bragging about how many months they surpassed quota by X%, a sales rep's LinkedIn profile should instead describe the success they've helped customers achieve and brag about their accomplishments.
 By promoting clients instead of themselves, the salesperson will attract prospects rather than recruiters.